Policy on Dissent

 - The Dean of Students will forward this document and a brief explanation of his or her decision to a group comprised of one faculty member of the Student Life Council (Rose Hill)/Student Life Committee of the Faculty Senate, one administrator appointed by the Dean of Students and the Executive Presidents of the three student government bodies for the campus: United Student Government, Residence Halls Association and Commuting Students Association.

-- The Dean of Students will schedule a meeting to consult with this group on his/her decision.
+- The Dean of Students will schedule a meeting to consult with this group on their decision.
 The meeting will occur within 5 business days of informing the Organizer/Liaison that the request has not been approved.
 The Organizer/Liaison may also request to meet with this group.

 Procedures for Responding to Obstructive or Disruptive Demonstrations